Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

-which means that one does not have to deal with the exact Green function $G^{\prime}$ in order to calculate $\delta N$.
-One can also expand the logarithm in a series as long as $\delta V$ is small
+This means that one does not have to deal with the exact Green function $G^{\prime}$ in order to calculate $\delta N$.
+One can also expand the logarithm in a series as long as $\delta V$ is small, which yields the expression

 where the order of the two factors can be altered due to the properties of the trace.
 Note that $G$ is the Green function corresponding to the electronic Hamiltonian, Eq.~\eqref{firstKS}.
-It can be decomposed to inter site terms, $G_{ij}$, according to Eq.~\eqref{greenij}, that can further be decomposed into spin-components as
+It can be decomposed to inter site terms, $G_{ij}$, according to Eq.~\eqref{greenij}, that can further be decomposed into spin-components into a form where

 where $\vec{G}_{ij}$ is a vector with the components of $G_{ij}^{x}$, $G_{ij}^{y}$ and $G_{ij}^{z}$.
 We introduce here the notation $G^{\eta}_{ij}$ where the index $\eta$ enumerates both the scalar spin-independent Green function as well as the components of the spin-dependent vector Green function of Eq.~\eqref{GF-s}, i.e.~$\eta$ can be either $0$, $x$, $y$ or $z$.
 Note that $G_{ij}$ is defined in both the spin and orbital spaces while $G^{\eta}_{ij}$ is represented only in the orbital space.
 In other words, $G_{ij}$ can be represented by a 18x18 matrix while $G_{ij}^{\eta}$ is a 9x9 matrix when $spd$ orbitals are used in a practical calculation.
 We refer here to $G^0_{ij}$ as the charge part and to $\vec{G}_{ij}$ as the spin part of the Green function and the physical interpretation of the decomposition will be discussed in Subsection~\ref{decomp}.
 Note that in the LKAG limit the vector $\vec{G}_{ij}$ has only a $z$-component, and in Subsection~\ref{seccomp} we will define the up and down spin channels with the help of $G^0_{ij}$ and $G^z_{ij}$.
 It should also be noted that the trace in Eqs.~\eqref{Lloyd1} and~\eqref{Lloyd} is over the atomic sites $i$, the local basis functions $L$, as well as the spin components $\sigma$.